devnull-cz/c-prog-lang/modules/function-intro.md

 {
 	int i = 3;

-	myfn(i, i);
+	printf("%d\n", myfn(i, i));	// will print 9
 	printf("%d\n", i);		// will print 3
 }
 ```

-Local variables are on the stack.
+Local variables are stored on stack.

-Variable passing depends on bitness and architecture.
-E.g. 32-bit x86 on the
+Argument passing depends on bitness and architecture.
+E.g. 32-bit x86 puts them
-stack, 64-bit x64 ABI puts first 6 arguments to registers, the rest on the
+on stack, 64-bit x64 ABI puts first 6 arguments to registers, the rest on stack.
-stack.

 Functions can be recursive. #source recursive-fn.c